 As an independent school, Inaburra does not have an official catchment area.
 Most of our families live in the Sutherland Shire, but a significant number live in the suburbs immediately north of the Georges River.
 The school does not select students based on geographic location.

 As a co-educational school we enrol even numbers of boys and girls in each year group.
-This may fluctuate slightly from time to time but we actively seek to balance the numbers.
+This may fluctuate slightly from time to time but we actively seek to balance the numbers so as not to impact the dynamic of year group in any way.

 7. If I decline an offered position for my child, do I go to the 'bottom of the list' for future offers?